psychemedia/island-storynotes/godshill_to_do.md

 from its having been struck by lightning in the year 1778, when great damage was done to it.
 This church was anciently appropriated to the abbey of Lyra,in Normandy .
-Upon our entering the porch [to the Church] we obſerv ed abſtracts from ſeveral acts of parliament fixed againſt the door, and among them one that excited both our curioſity and ri fibility ; - it was from an act made in the ſeventh of James the Firſt , which enacts, that every female who unfortunately in trudes on the pariſh a ſecond illegitimate child , ſhall be liable to impriſonment and hard labour in Bridewell for ſix months.
+Upon our entering the porch [to the Church] we observed abstracts from several acts of parliament fixed against the door, and among them one that excited both our curiosity and risibility ; - it was from an act made in the ſeventh of James the First , which enacts, that every female who unfortunately in trudes on the pariſh a second illegitimate child , shall be liable to imprisonment and hard labour in Bridewell for six months.
 · Now as the number of females on this iſland much exceeds that of the males; and as, from the mild temperature of the cli